Ricky12Awesome/fabric-kotlin-mod-template/README.md

-# fabric-example-mod-kt
-Example mod for fabric mods
+# Fabric Kotlin Mod Template

-This is for people who know a bit about kotlin and want to make fabric mods.
+This is for anyone who makes fabric mods and wants to use Kotlin (along with Kotlin Gradle DSL)